-G. For drainage areas of 20 acres or less, the director may allow for the use of the Modified Rational Method for evaluating volumetric flows to stormwater conveyances.
+GH.
+For drainage areas of 20 acres or less, the director may allow for the use of the Modified Rational Method for evaluating volumetric flows to stormwater conveyances.
 Other methodologies may be used if approved by the director prior to the submission of final plans.

-H. The SCS methodologies should be used to compute times of concentration and runoff curve numbers.
+H. The SCS methodologies should be used to compute times of concentration and runoff curve numbers. (already addressed in one of the above sections)

-I. Overland flow time shall be calculated using the Seelye Chart presented in Exhibit 3 of the Appendix.
+I. Overland flow time shall be calculated using the Seelye Chart presented in Exhibit 3 of the Appendix

-702.00 STORM DRAINAGE SYSTEMS - PLANNING AND DESIGN:
+702,00 STORM DRAINAGE SYSTEMS - PLANNING AND DESIGN: